DShaulov/AP2-Chat-DotNet/README.md

 AP2-Chat-DotNet-Rank is a standalone project for part 1 of the exercise.

 AP2-Chat-DotNet-WebAPI and AP2-Chat-DotNet-React must run together in order to function properly.
+The WebAPI uses JWT tokens for request authorization.

 ** The WebAPI and React projects must run on the ports specified in their configuration files in order for singalR to work:
   7201 for the API and 3000 for React.
 (Cors policy with all hosts allowed blocks react-signalr) **